BPSB/combine-p-values-discrete/docs/index.rst

 * a sub-test with :math:`p=p_0`.
 * a sub-test with :math:`q=p_0`, i.e., :math:`p≈1-p_0`.

-Only two methods fulfil this: the one by Mudholkar and George as well as the one by Stouffer.
+Of the supported methods, only three fulfil this:

-Since the latter’s statistics becomes infinite if :math:`p=1` for any sub-test (and thus cannot distinguish between this happening for one or almost all tests), I prefer Mudholkar’s and George’s method.
+* Stouffer’s method which becomes infinite if :math:`p=1` for any sub-test (and thus cannot distinguish between this happening for one or almost all tests)
+* Edgington’s symmetrised method, which does not give extreme *p* values the emphasis they deserve (in my humble opinion), e.g., a *p* value changing from 0.1 to 0.001 has the same effect as one changing from 0.5 to 0.401.
+* Mudholkar’s and George’s method, which puts emphasis on extreme *p* values, i.e., close to 0 or 1.

+I therefore prefer the latter.

 Supported Tests